Warren scores 15, No. 25 Texas Tech tops Alabama State 75-53 - WHIZ News

 Alabama State: The Southwestern Athletic Conference opener is Monday at Mississippi Valley State.

-Texas Tech: The Red Raiders have beaten Iowa State five consecutive times and haven’t lost in Ames since Jan.
+Texas Tech: The Red Raiders have a five-game winning streak against Iowa State and haven’t lost in Ames since Jan.
 20, 2018.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25